Osorio95/Osorio95/README.md

 - 👋 Hi, I’m @Osorio95
-- 👀 I’m interested in a lot of things, from videogames to modeling, level and game design to programming and web developing
+- 👀 I’m interested in a lot of things, from videogames to psychology, game design to programming and web developing
 - 🌱 I’m currently learning web dev
 - 💞️ I’m looking to collaborate on a web page
 - 📫 How to reach me through d.psicosorio@gmail.com